 Next get the computer to read your content and see how it flows.
 This is a good way to test your spelling and grammar.
 It will also give you some inside on how your site reads on a screen reader used for people with visual impairments or reading difficulties.

 Test the readability of your site at Readable.io.
 Below are the results of a piece of text from a website.
 This passage is difficult to read and understand.
 Since writing this blog Readable has changed their policy.
 You no longer can test one page a day, you need to sign up for a free trial.
 You can test readability at Hemingwayapp.com.

 The test also reveals the balance of the writing style.
 The image below shows that the writing from the site is too formal.
 Interesting it also can calculate the gender of the writer.

-Good, well written content will improve your search engine rankings.
+Good, well-written content will improve your search engine rankings.
 Read more on Web Content.

 Check Your Links